1992 AMC 8 Solutions

 22.

-Eight square tiles are arranged so their outside edges form a polygon with a perimeter of units.
-Two additional tiles of the same size are added to the figure so that at least one side of each added tile is shared with a side of one of the original squares.
+Eight square tiles are arranged as shown so their outside edges form a polygon with a perimeter of units.
+Two additional tiles of the same size are added to the figure so that at least one side of each added tile is shared with a side of one of the squares in the original figure.
 Which of the following could be the perimeter of the new figure?

 Solution: